lsst-tstn/tstn-028/index.rst

 -  Durability service.

    In messaging systems, "durability" refer to the capability of a system to store published data and serve it to components that join the system afterwards.
-   This service is crucial for a distributed system like Rubin-OCS as it guarantees that components comming online at any time are able to determine the state of the system by accessing previously published information.
+   This service is crucial for a distributed system like Rubin-OCS as it guarantees that components coming online at any time are able to determine the state of the system by accessing previously published information.

    A surprising number of systems do not provide any type of durability service, especially those that are deemed "real-time".

-   This mostly boils down from the fact that most real-time capable systems are brokerless (like DDS).
+   This mostly boils down from the fact that most real-time capable systems are broker-less (like DDS).
    Nevertheless, in order to provide a durability service, a system must have some kind of broker, that can store published messages and distribute them when needed.

    DDS provides a rather elegant solution to this problem.